 The significant disparity in the number of lynchings that occurred in the North as opposed to the South highlights significant social, cultural and economic differences that existed between the two regions in the late-nineteenth century.
 Two of the most important regional differences were the northern notion of “civility” and the industrial northern economy.

-Kristopher Burrell.
-“Bob Lewis’ Encounter with the ‘Great Death:’ Port Jervis’ Entrance into the ‘United States of Lyncherdom.”
-Minisink Valley Historical Society, 2003.
+Burrell, Kristopher B., "Bob Lewis’ Encounter with the ‘Great Death:’ Port Jervis’ Entrance into the ‘United States of Lyncherdom" (2003).
+CUNY Academic Works.